MurrayEfford/secrdesignapp/readme.md

 ### Usage

-Click this link to run [secrdesignapp](https://murrayefford.shinyapps.io/secrdesignapp/) version 2.0 in your web browser without installing it locally.
+Click this link to run [secrdesignapp](https://www.stats.otago.ac.nz/secrdesignapp) version 2.0 in your web browser without installing it locally.

-Another source is [secrdesignapp](https://www.stats.otago.ac.nz/secrdesignapp) on a University of Otago server, but there is currently (November 2025) some unexplained 'stickiness' of that interface (for faster rendering, click on the array plot or another Results tab).
+(Unexplained 'stickiness' of the interface in an earlier release has been fixed).

 It may be better to run **secrdesignapp** on your own machine as described below.
 Simulations may run faster, you can install the latest the GitHub version, and running locally avoids any limits that may be imposed by the server (e.g., number of simultaneous users).